danhetrick/quirc/README.md

-    -d, --default CHANNEL		Set default channel (default: #quirc) -p, --password KEY              Key required to join channel -f, --font FONT			Set display font (default: "Courier New")
+    -d, --default CHANNEL		Set default channel (default: #quirc) -p, --password KEY              Key required to join channel -f, --font FONT			Set display font (default: "Courier New") -C, --highcontrast      Quirc will use a high contrast color set

 Once up and running, **Quirc** runs like any other graphical IRC client you might have used.